Safety and Security Declarations

 The Common Transit Convention (CTC) allows you to move goods across certain borders without paying import duties until the goods arrive at their final destination.
 See here for guidance.

 These products can only enter the EU through approved ports or airports known as Border Inspection Posts (BIPs) and Designated Points of Entry (DPEs).
-Health certificates issued by the country of origin of the products will be required.
-Document checks will be carried out upon entry to the EU territory.
+Health certificates issued by the products' country of origin will be required.
+Document checks will be carried out upon entry in the EU territory.
 Additional physical checks may also take place.

 Further information can be found through the following links: